rameshmkumar/fixmypdf-features/_posts/2025-01-30-80000-pdf-data-auction-exposed-google-microsoft-apple.md

 ---
 layout: post
-title: "The $80,000 PDF Data Auction That Exposed Google, Microsoft & Apple"
+title: "The $80,000 PDF Data Breach That Exposed Google, Microsoft & Apple's Secrets"
 date: 2025-01-30
 categories: [security, data-breach]
-tags: [pdf security, data breach, nitro pdf, privacy, corporate data, gdpr]
+tags: [cybersecurity, data privacy, pdf, hacking, tech]
 description: "How a single data breach at Nitro PDF compromised 77 million user records and exposed corporate secrets from Google, Microsoft, Apple, and other major companies in a dark web auction."
 ---

-# The $80,000 PDF Data Auction That Exposed Google, Microsoft & Apple
+# The $80,000 PDF Data Breach That Exposed Google, Microsoft & Apple's Secrets

 *How a single data breach at a "secure" PDF tool compromised millions of corporate documents*

 ---

 When you upload a PDF to an online converter, you trust that your document is safe.

 You assume it's processed securely, then deleted quickly.

 That trust was shattered in September 2020.

 A hacker posted a database containing **77 million PDF tool user records** on the dark web.

 The starting bid? **$80,000**.

 The contents?
 Corporate secrets from some of the world's most powerful companies.

 This is the story of the Nitro PDF breach—and why it should terrify anyone who's ever used an online PDF tool.